jasonwist/BTParser/README.md

 ### Quest:
 Use Python 2.7 to perform the following task:
-Write a re­usable library to parse BitTorrent files.
-The library should expose at least the following pieces of information (when available in the file):
+Write a re­usable library to parse BitTorrent files  The library should expose at least the following pieces of information (when available in the file):

 * creation date
 * client that created the file
 * the tracker URL
 * the name, length, and checksum of each file described in the torrent

 No third­party libraries should be used for this project, only the Python standard library.